nf-core/rangeland/docs/usage.md

 --wvdb '[path to wvdb dir]'
 ```

 The water vapor database can also be provide as a tar archive.
-In this case it is mandatory to set `--wvdb_tar` to true.
+In this case it is mandatory to set `--wvdb_tar` to `true`.
 All files of the wvdb would need to be in the top level of the archive.

 ### Datacube